 What are your views on recycling old jewellery into something more contemporary?

-Tell us about how your work – what’s your studio like, what time of the day are you most creative, do you listen to music while you’re making?
+Tell us about how your work – What time of the day are you most creative, do you listen to music while you’re making?

-I’m very lucky that I can create new jewellery in my own space.
-I usually get my soldering done in the morning followed by stone setting later on in the day.
-Music really helps me relax and concentrate on my work as I’m not a great fan of silence.
+I usually get my soldering done in the morning followed by stone setting later on in the day after the pieces have polished.
+Music or a documentary really helps me relax and concentrate on my work as I’m not a great fan of silence.